 Can sports shoes be worn in rainy season?

-The best fabric for rainy season
+The best fabrics for rainy season

 The rest of the year, when Thailand is sunny but not quite as humid, your best fabrics include linen and very light-weight cotton, rayon and silk.
-In white!
 For rainy season, erase all notes to date and start over.
 When wet, cotton is undesirable as it takes ages to dry.
 Instead, pack quicker-drying fabrics.
+Specifically:

 - linen (my favourite fabric for the tropics, year-round)

-Avoid these fabrics in rainy season
+Avoid these fabrics in rainy season:

 - cotton (especially if it’s thick)

-- anything absorbent, including rayon, lyocell, tencel, etc.
+- anything absorbent, including rayon, lyocell, Tencel, etc.

 As a test, the next time you take a load of clothes out of the washing machine, consider which you’d rather put on right then and there.
 It won’t be your jeans.